 Backpacking around South East Asia is an amazing adventure, travelling through amazingly diverse landscapes and from country to country like a true explorer.
-But we always like to add to the adventure if we can, for example buying motorbikes in Vietnam added so much more to our time there than just a method of transport.
+When we discovered the amazing, picturesque and beautiful adventure that is the Chiang Mai to Luang Prabang slow boat we knew we had to do it.
+We always like to add to the adventure

 Mt Popa probably isn’t on your itinerary for Myanmar (Burma) but it should be!
 Just an hour away from wonderful but busy and hot Bagan is this temperate retreat.
 Meaning “flower” in Burmese this mountain really lives up to its colourful name.
 Heading up the winding roads through tiny villages from Bagan the air began

 Heading to Bagan there is a wealth of places to stay now in this growing tourist hub of Myanmar.
 With the dry heat of the dusty streets as you explore this wonderful ancient town you need to plan your retreat well.
 Selecting a place which offers you the rest needed to get up early for